-Your personal statement is a one-page essay (not to exceed 3,000 characters) that gives veterinary admissions committees a clear picture of who you are and, most importantly, why you want to pursue a career in veterinary medicine.
+Your statement of purpose is a one-page essay (not to exceed 3,000 characters) that gives veterinary admissions committees a clear picture of who you are and, most importantly answers the question: Why do you want to pursue a career in veterinary medicine?

-- Keep your topic general: Follow the prompt in this section to write your statement.
-Keep the statement general as this essay is sent to all the programs you apply to.
+- Keep your topic general: Keep the statement general as this essay is sent to all the programs you apply to.
 If you plan to only apply to one program, we still strongly recommend keeping your statement general in case you later apply to additional programs.
 Once you submit your application, the essay cannot be edited or changed.

 - Use your own words: Plagiarizing any part of your essay is a violation of the code of conduct and may subject you to sanctions.